borkdude/plsci/README.md

 ## Status

-This is very much an experiment and I'm open to feedback where to take this next.
+This is very much an experiment and I'm open to feedback on where to take this next.

 ## Build